-The refresh_pattern lines are checked in the order listed here.
+The refresh\pattern lines are checked in the order listed here.
 The first entry which matches is used.
 If none of the entries match, then the default will be used.

-, a gaine a gamonto regex regular expression Min time (in minutes), an object without an explicit expire time should be considered fresh. percent percentage of the objects age (time since last modification age) an object without explicit expire time will be considered fresh.
+regex regular expression Min time (in minutes), an object without an explicit expire time should be considered fresh. percent percentage of the objects age (time since last modification age) an object without explicit expire time will be considered fresh.
 Max upper limit on how long objects without an explicit expiry time will be considered fresh.